 John Giurini, Assistant Director for Public Affairs

-Quincy Houghton, Associate Director for Exhibitions and Public Programs
+Elizabeth Escamilla, Acting Assistant Director for Education and Public Programs

 For information about borrowing J. Paul Getty Museum objects, please see the Guidelines for Requesting Loans of Art Objects.

 The Getty makes available, without charge, all available digital images to which the Getty holds the rights or that are in the public domain to be used for any purpose.
 No permission is required.
 For more information on discovering unrestricted, high-resolution digital images available for download, please review the Getty's Open Content Program.